JetBrains/guide/site/go/tutorials/webapp_go_react_part_two/develop_ui/index.md

 It fetches the list of channels from the `/channels` endpoint and displays them.
 Users can click a channel to select it, which updates `selectedChannel` in the parent component.

-Users can type a new channel name and click a button labeled "Add Channel" to send a POST request to `/channels`, which creates a new channel and adds it to the list.
+Users can type a new channel name and click a button labeled **Add Channel** to send a POST request to `/channels`, which creates a new channel and adds it to the list.

 #### MessagesPanel.js